How to Split PDF Files in Acrobat

 Adobe Acrobat Pro provides several ways to split PDF documents, from manual page extraction through the Organize Pages panel to fully automated splitting by bookmark structure or file size.
 This guide covers all the main methods.
 For the reverse operation, see our guide on how to merge PDFs.

-You can also split PDFs online for free using Mapsoft's PDF Hub — no installation required.
+You can also split PDFs, extract pages, or remove pages online for free using Mapsoft's PDF Hub — no installation required.

 Method 1: Extract Pages from the Organize Pages Panel